 Amazon S3 basics

-Files stored in S3 are called objects and their names are officially called keys.
+Files stored in S3 are called "objects" and their names are officially called "keys".
+Since this is sometimes confusing for the users we often refer to the objects as "files" or "remote files".
 Each object belongs to exactly one "bucket".

 - each user can only have 100 buckets at the most,

 - bucket names must be unique amongst all users of S3,

 - buckets can not be nested into a deeper hierarchy and

 - a name of a bucket can only consist of basic alphanumeric characters plus dot (.) and dash (-).
 No spaces, no accented or UTF-8 letters, etc.